 But spend some time in the city that locals affectionately call, “The Big Durian,” and you’ll realize that there are so many things to love about this city.
 Jakarta has history.
 It has culture.
 And there are actually a lot of kid-friendly Jakarta attractions for families to enjoy.

 So rather than skipping Indonesia’s capital city altogether, why not include a couple of days into your Indonesia itinerary to explore Jakarta tourist attractions with your family?
 There are some great suggestions in the Lonely Planet Indonesia guide book.
-Or you can continue reading this post to see what my suggestions are.
+They can serve as a supplement to my suggestions here.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.